yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 ### For the Record - Greenpoint, NYC

-This cafe doubles as a record store, and it has enough space/seating to run workshops on the weekends.
+This cafe doubles as a record store, and has enough space to run various workshops on the weekends.

 ### Lately Cafe - Long Island City, NYC

-Great place to read, really good sandwiches and toast (though quite pricey).
+Great place to read - cozy, not too crowded, really good sandwiches and toast.

 ### World Traveler Coffee and Tea - Folsom, CA